Blendify/blender-manual/blender_docs/manual/editors/3dview/object/editing/transform/control/pivot_point/median_point.rst

 ==============

 In Object Mode, Blender only considers the Object origins when determining the median point.
-This can lead to some counterintuitive results.
+This can lead to some counter-intuitive results.
 In the Fig. :ref:`fig-view3d-median-point-object-mode` below, you can see that the median point is between the Object origins and can be nowhere near the Objects' mesh (geometric center).